ivendrov/order-embedding/README.md

 If you found this code useful, please cite the following paper:

-Ivan Vendrov Ryan Kiros, Sanja Fidler, Raquel Urtasun. **"Order-Embeddings of Images and Language."** *arXiv preprint arXiv:1511.06361 (2015).*
+Ivan Vendrov, Ryan Kiros, Sanja Fidler, Raquel Urtasun. **"Order-Embeddings of Images and Language."** *arXiv preprint arXiv:1511.06361 (2015).*

     @article{vendrov2015order,
       title={Order-embeddings of images and language},